 You can apply for an Innovator visa if:

-- you want to set up or run a business in the UK
+- you want to set up and run an innovative business in the UK - it must be something that’s different from anything else on the market

 - you meet the other eligibility requirements